yash-chavhan/yash-chavhan/README.md

 - 👯 I’m looking to collaborate on any stuff related to data
 - 💬 Ask me about Maharastrian Cuisine
 - 📫 How to reach me: chavhanyash.nagorao.mst21@itbhu.ac.in
-- ⚡ Fun fact: I love to cook
+- ⚡ Fun fact: I love to cook.